 CBN Oil For Sleep

-This rare cannabinoid may be even better than CBD or THC at transporting you to land of dreams.
+Could this rare cannabinoid be even better than CBD or THC at transporting you to land of dreams?
 Learn what CBN (cannabinol) is and how to take it.

 Getting a good night’s sleep is essential for good health.
 It takes up one-third of our lives and affects how we feel, think, learn, work and react the other two-thirds of the time.
 It’s especially important for people with chronic diseases or compromised immune systems to sleep well.
 Unfortunately, our modern lifestyles and daily stresses make it difficult to get enough sleep.
 In the United States, 11% of Americans report insufficient sleep every single night.
 Now, the current pandemic and related economic and social stresses may further aggravate insomnia and sleep problems.
 So, what are we to do?

 Many people are turning to CBD and THC, the two best-known cannabinoids in hemp and cannabis plants, for relief.
 These compounds occur naturally and interact with the human endocannabinoid system.
-Therefore, they likely have far fewer side effects than many over the counter and prescription sleeping pills.
-Studies show CBD promotes a sense of calm and increases REM sleep.
+Studies show CBD promotes a sense of calm and may assist REM sleep.
 But, there’s also a new, rare cannabinoid on the block: CBN (cannabinol) that may prove to be the most effective of all at helping you get a good night’s sleep.

 ‘Sagacious sleep powder’

 There is a long, long history of cannabis/hemp use for sleep.
 A Chinese text, Heart Text of Bian Que, dated to 1127-1270 AD, refers to a remedy known as “sagacious sleep powder,” which was made from the cannabis flower “mahua.”